nikaiser/portfolio_docs/src/content/docs/4.5___jacket/index.md

 ## Summary

 My friend wanted to go to a light festival, and so we went illuminated.
-We chose projects the night before and had a hackathon the night before.
-The jacket reflects the breathing of the user, as a cyclist I want to remind people I am not just a glowing LED dot, hovering in the night, I am a living, breathing human - please do not drive cautiously!
+We chose projects the night before and hacked them together.
+The jacket reflects the breathing of the user, as the wearer's chest expands the lighting intensifies, and conversely, on contraction, the lighting dims.
+The expansion and contraction were measured by a Force Sensing Resistor (FSR) that I strapped to my chest with the mildly elastic belt I was wearing at the time.
+As a cyclist I want to remind people I am not just a binary dot hovering in the night: I am a living, breathing human - please do not run me over!

 ## Photos
 ![](breathing.gif)